 describes one of our efforts to use direct DNA sequencing to diagnose brain infections.
 We also design software to analyze metagenomics datasets, including the widely used Kraken and Centrifuge systems.

 Interested in joining the lab?
 See this page for information about postdoctoral or graduate student positions in the lab.
-We admit students through the Biomedical Engineering and Computer Science Ph.D. programs.
-We are actively looking for Ph.D. students and postdocs!
+We admit students through both the Biomedical Engineering and Computer Science Ph.D. programs.
+We are actively looking for Ph.D. students!

 Looking for a summer intern position?
-We have a limited number of summer intern positions for 2018 through the BDP STAR program.
+We had a limited number of summer intern positions for 2018 through the BDP STAR program.
 These positions are for college undergraduates with programming expertise.
-To apply, visit the STAR website (if you are a Hopkins student).
-If you are not a Hopkins student, contact Steven Salzberg who will tell you how to apply directly.
-Deadline is 23 Feb 2018.
+This program is over for 2018, but if you are interested in the future, visit the STAR website, which will be updated during the 2018-19 academic year.

 The Salzberg lab is supported in part by the NIH under grants R01-HG006677, R01-GM083873, R01-HL129239, by the NSF under grant IOS-1444611, and by the Save the Redwoods League (for our redwood genome project).